Mr-Mansor/hello-worlds/README.md

 # hello-worlds
-Making a repository is fun, y'all.
+Making a repository is fun, y'all. /n

 Hi Human Bots and Robots:
-This is just test, in the event of an actual emergency please run around waving your arms in complete panic.
+This is just a test, in the event of an actual emergency please run around waving your arms in complete panic.